May 27, 2015

 What role does The HSUS play in local animal abuse and neglect cases?

-The HSUS's End Animal Cruelty Campaign focuses on
+The HSUS's End Animal Cruelty and Fighting Campaign focuses on

 - Public education